usherlabs/x-twitter-nfts/README.md

 Welcome to the X (Twitter) NFTs repository!

-X NFTs are truly 1 of 1 NFTs, each reprensenting a single X Post (aka.
+X NFTs are truly 1 of 1 NFTs, each representing a single X Post (aka.
 Tweet).

+## Unique Features

-What makes this project extremely unique is it's attention to cryptography, which guarantees that:
+This project is unique due to its focus on cryptography, ensuring:

-1. Only 1 NFT can ever be minted for a given Tweet.
+1. Only one NFT can ever be minted for a given Tweet.
-2. The price to mint an NFT is determined by the number of likes, retweets, and replies the Tweet has received.
+2. The minting price is based on the Tweet's likes, retweets, replies, and other public metrics.
-3. No single party has authority to undermine the minting process, or tamper with the data sourced from X.
+3. No single party can undermine the minting process or tamper with data from X.
 4. Each NFT is minted only if a zkTLS proof is successfully verified on-chain.
-5. Technically, anyone can operate a zkTLS Prover of Tweets to mint the NFTs
+5. Anyone can operate a zkTLS Prover of Tweets to mint the NFTs.

-X NFTs are minted on the NEAR blockchain, and (*for now*) are verified on the Aurora blockchain (a NEAR EVM L2 Chain).
+X NFTs are minted on the NEAR blockchain and verified on the Aurora blockchain (a NEAR EVM L2 Chain).

+## Ecosystem Integration

-X NFTs leverages the pluggable interfacs within the Near Ecosystem, such that:
+X NFTs leverage the pluggable interfaces within the Near Ecosystem:

-1. [Bitte AI](https://www.bitte.ai/) offers a chat first interface to minting and managing these NFTs
+1. [Bitte AI](https://www.bitte.ai/) provides a chat-first interface for minting and managing NFTs.
-2. [Mintbase](https://www.mintbase.xyz/) offers a marketplace for these NFTs whereby secondary sales are handled.
+2. [Mintbase](https://www.mintbase.xyz/) offers a marketplace for secondary sales.

-The flow of X NFTs is as follows:
+## Workflow

-1. Request a Tweet to be minted via your Bitte Wallet
+1. Request a Tweet to be minted via your Bitte Wallet.
-2. Use AI to generate your NFT art, or use an automatic snapshot of the Tweet.
+2. Use AI to generate NFT art or use an automatic snapshot of the Tweet.
-3. Provide a X (Twitter) user handle where notifications will be sent once the zkTLS proof is verified on-chain.
+3. Provide a Twitter handle for notifications once the zkTLS proof is verified on-chain.
-4. Wait for the zkProof verification and NFT minting to complete.
+4. Wait for zkProof verification and NFT minting to complete.
 5. **Brag and bet with your friends on whether your 1-of-1 X NFT will represent a Tweet that will go viral!**

-## Get Started
+## Getting Started

-To development or operate the X NFTs project, you will need to:
+To develop or operate the X NFTs project, you will need to:

 1. Obtain the Verity CLI to run the Verity zkTLS Prover.
-Details on this can be requested from [Usher Labs via Discord](https://go.usher.so/discord).
+Details can be requested from [Usher Labs via Discord](https://go.usher.so/discord).
-2. Configure and run the [Bitte Plugin](./src/bitte_plugin/README.md)
+2. Configure and run the [Bitte Plugin](./src/bitte_plugin/README.md).
-3. Configure and run the [Near Indexer / Orchestrator](./src/near_indexer/README.md)
+3. Configure and run the [Near Indexer / Orchestrator](./src/near_indexer/README.md).

 ## Development Guide